humehe/Stacking-Test/README.md

 ## Plots

 ## Line fitting
-VSAT uses lmfit for line fitting and by default a simple gaussian is used as a line profile.
-It is possible to use GM mode to fit multiple gaussian emmission before and after the central wavelength of some lines as CIV.
+VSAT uses lmfit for line fitting and by default a simple gaussian, however it is possible to use ```GM``` mode to fit multiple gaussian components for emmission before and after the central wavelength of some lines as CIV.
 The line fitting procedure is performed under a defined wavelength range which can contain a single line or multiple lines as defined in the Line_dictionary.py file.

 ![Alt text](./Images/FitSingle.jpg?raw=true "Pre-processing of stacked spetra.")